 Depending on the type of application you are applying for, a medical exam may be required.
-This medical exam must be conducted by a panel Physician who is a physician that is designated by citizenship and immigration Canada.
+This medical exam must be conducted by a panel Physician who is physician that is designated by Citizenship and Immigration Canada.

 Unfortunately, you cannot go to any doctor as not all doctors have this designation.
 Only a doctor authorized by CIC can do the immigration medical exam.
 This doctor is referred to as a panel physician.